sparten11740/allmylights/README.md

 ### Sources
-Sources produce values that are eventually consumed by sinks.All sources have a `Transformations` property in common.
+Sources produce values that are eventually consumed by sinks.
+All sources have a `Transformations` property in common.
 Therein you can define transformations that alter the value emitted by the source to suit your requirements.

 #### MQTT
 The MQTT source subscribes to a topic and emits all values that are published to that topic.